-CONSOB sanctions proceedings for failure to comply with the provisions on the subject of the public offering of financial instruments and of provisions relating to the offering of investment services

-Following inspections carried out in 2012, on April 19, 2013, CONSOB notified the Bank that it had opened two proceedings regarding failure to comply with regulations: (i) governing the tender offer for financial instruments (Art.
-95, paragraph 1, letter c) of the Consolidated Finance Act and Art.
-34-decies of the Issuers' Regulations) regarding the execution of the tender offer for the product "Casaforte classe A"; and (ii) pertaining to the supply of investment services (Art.
-21, paragraph 1, letters a) and d), and paragraph 1-bis, letter a) of the Consolidated Finance Act; Arts.
-15, 23 and 25 of the Joint Bank of Italy/CONSOB Regulation dated October 29, 2007; Arts.
-39 and 40 of CONSOB regulation No. 16190 dated October 29, 2007; and Art.
+(C) CONSOB sanctions proceedings due to failure to comply with provisions on the offering of financial instruments to the public and provisions on the performance of investment services provisions on the offering of financial instruments to the public (art.
+95, paragraph 1, letter c) of the Consolidated Finance Act and art.
+34-decies of CONSOB Regulation No. 11971 of May 14, 1999) concerning the conduct of the public offering of the product "Casaforte classe A", referring to "Chianti Classico" transaction, and (2) provisions concerning the performance of investment services (art.
+21, paragraph 1, letter a) and d), and paragraph 1-bis, letter a) of the Consolidated Finance Act; art.
+15, 23 and 25 e of the Joint Bank of Italy/CONSOB Regulation of 29 October 2007; art.
+39 and 40 of CONSOB Regulation No. 16190 of 29 October 2007; art.
 8, paragraph 1 of the Consolidated Finance Act).
-In particular, complaints have been filed relating to: (i) irregularities relating to the regulation of conflicts of interest; (ii) irregularities in the evaluation of the adequacy of transactions; (iii) irregularities relative to pricing procedures on the products issued by the Bank; and (iv) disclosure of untrue or incomplete data and information.
+In particular, allegations were formulated concerning: (i) irregularities related to the conflicts of interest rules; (ii) irregularities related to the assessment of the adequacy of transactions; (iii) irregularities concerning the procedures for pricing of products issued by the Bank itself; and (iv) reporting of untruthful or partial data and information.